 PwC, „They say they want a revolution: Total Retail 2016”

-I have 6+ years of experience gathered in various branches, helping organisations on different levels of their Digital Journey.
-My professional interests cover Change Management and Change Communication, Marketing Automation (I hold Hubspot certificates) and analytics (Google Analytics Individual Certification).
+I have 7+ years of experience gathered in various branches, helping organisations on different levels of their Digital Journey.
+My professional interests cover CRM, Change Management and Change Communication, Marketing Automation (Hubspot certificates, Salesforce trainings) and analytics (Google Analytics Individual Certification).

-I like to spend my free time with my fiance and our two dogs - silly but adorable english cocker spaniels.
+I like to spend my free time with my two dogs - silly but adorable english cocker spaniels.
 And books - I couldn't live without at least one new book per week.

 Latest posts by Andrzej Okrasa (see all)